So you're planning a trip to the land of the rising sun?

 Aside from Awa Odori, there are, of course, many other festivals and events taking place all over the country.

 Worth noting is that Japan's rainy season also occurs during the summer.
-During this time, strong typhoons sweep the country and leave a massacre of umbrellas in their wake.
+During this time, typhoons will sweep the country and leave a massacre of umbrellas in their wake.

 The rainy season, or tsuyu as it's called in Japanese, starts in early summer, around May and July, depending on the region.
 While this usually means several weeks of rain, how much it does rain varies dramatically from year to year.
-Some years barely see any rain at all, whereas others are exceptionally wet.
+Some years, we barely see any rain, whereas others are exceptionally wet.

 If you decide to visit during the summer months, please take care not to get sunstroke while you are there.
 Avoid going out when the sun is at its highest, and drink plenty of water.